matthias-reis/carda-gatsby/content/articles/2022/01/travers-e-1.md

 With "Traversée", À Terre have done everything right – from the first to the last note.
 The band puts this into words like this:

-> "With our second record, we're diving deeper into our artistic project –on the personal, the musical and also on the technical level."
+> "With our second record, we're diving deeper into our artistic project – on the personal, the musical and also on the technical level."

 The band recorded the new EP in no time – just like "Notre Ciel Noir", which the critics loved.